Realism in Comics

 Far from being depressing, Bill, Steve actually thought the story was funny.
 It was meant as satire, black humor, not a literal representation of the world.

 Steve is particularly concerned himself these days about the downbeat quality of the MAN-THING strip.
 His own feeling, frankly, is that ignoring the problems and questions that seem to plague all our lives today—whether those problems be communal, as with the book-burnings, or interpersonal, as with Edmond Winshed or Sainte-Cloud—is no way to solve or answer them.
 Even if the view is depressing, it’s wrong to close our eyes.

 I can almost kinda see where Gerber is coming from.
-Yes, the idea on paper might actually have sounded funny—and perhaps would have been funny had the Viking been portrayed as a bit more meek and/or ridiculous, as opposed to the very real mortal threat he posed to the other characters in the story.
-Also keep in mind that John Buscema drew the art assignment here.
-When you ask Big John (who drew the adventures of Conan the Barbarian for over a decade) to give you a Mad Viking, he’s going to give you a badass shitkicker of a Viking.
+Yes, the idea on paper might actually have sounded funny—and perhaps would have been funny had the Viking been portrayed as a bit more ridiculous, as opposed to the very real mortal threat he posed to the other characters in the story.
+Also keep in mind that John Buscema drew the art assignment here, and when you ask Big John (who drew the adventures of Conan the Barbarian for over a decade) to give you a Mad Viking, he’s going to give you a badass shitkicker of a Viking.